This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 As usual, the coronavirus situation in the UK is expected to dominate price action in the week ahead, so price action will continue to remain dynamic.

-Bulls would need a break of 5418.37 could usher in a continuation of the price recovery on the FTSE100.
+Bulls would need a break of 5418.37 could usher in a continuation of the price recovery on the UK 100 .

-A breakdown of 5275.79 is required to extend the bearish run of the FTSE 100.
+A breakdown of 5275.79 is required to extend the bearish run of the UK 100 .

 This research is produced by Accendo Markets Limited.
 Research produced and disseminated by Accendo Markets is classified as non-independent research, and is therefore a marketing communication.
 This investment research has not been prepared in accordance with legal requirements designed to promote its independence and it is not subject to the prohibition on dealing ahead of the dissemination of investment research.
 This research does not constitute a personal recommendation or offer to enter into a transaction or an investment, and is produced and distributed for information purposes only.